Cacodemon503/data-explorer-to-github/README.md

 You can also use it for [StackOverflow Data Explorer](https://data.stackexchange.com/) to analyze if user with the same username exists on GitHub

 You can make your own DB query or use an existed one from the [list](https://data.stackexchange.com/stackoverflow/queries?q=resume)
+And they have their own simple [sql tutorial](https://data.stackexchange.com/tutorial)

 #### Preparings: